 Image displays UCLA undergraduate students working together on an AMMP activity in the Grade 8 Covid investigation.

-During AMMP professional development,UCLA mentors and teachers learn to describe the spread of COVID-19 using a modified SIR (susceptible-infectious-recovered) model as part of the Grade 8 Investigation.
+During AMP professional development,UCLA mentors and teachers learn to describe the spread of COVID-19 using a modified SIR (susceptible-infectious-recovered) model as part of the Grade 8 Investigation.

 Image displays Miguel Garcia-Garibay, dean of Physical Science at UCLA, listening to students present the findings of their research investigations.

-Students from Western Ave T.E.C.H.Magnet School present to UCLA’s Dean of Physical Sciences, Miguel García-Garibay, at the 2023 AMMP Community Showcase at Barack Obama Global Preparation Academy.
+Students from Western Ave T.E.C.H.Magnet School present to UCLA’s Dean of Physical Sciences, Miguel García-Garibay, at the 2023 AMP Community Showcase at Barack Obama Global Preparation Academy.